Covid spreading fast, becoming more lethal in south Kashmir

 “The deaths caused due to Covid-19, today, stand at 71 (Anantnag 18, Kulgam 24, Shopian 18 and Pulwama 11) which is a six-fold increase.
 This is more worrying than the rise in infections and has to be stopped before things get worse,” the official said.

 Another aspect of the rising number of cases is the number of cases per million population.
-On June 4, this paper had reported the per million cases to be 389 in south Kashmir’s four districts.
+On June 4 Kashmir Reader had reported the per million cases to be 389 in south Kashmir’s four districts.

 “The number of cases per million of the population stands at more than 1,600 in these four districts as on July 18, exactly double of the national average which is somewhere around 820,” the official told Kashmir Reader.